-An associate in applied science (AAS) degree can be earned by completing the above Certificate program and adding the following courses: PLS 221 Political Science or PLS 222 Political Science (3.0 credit hours) and general electives (5.0 credit hours).
-Total credits needed for an AAS degree = 60.5.
+An associate in applied science (AAS) degree can be earned by completing the above Certificate program and adding either three Political Science credit hours (PLS 221 Political Science or PLS 222 Political Science) or six credits in U.S. History (HST 221 and HST 222) AND five credits of general electives.
+Sixty total credit hours needed for an AAS.